 What to Expect

 We’ve established that Montgomery Orchard is about more than just apples.
 It’s also about what can be done with the apples that are grown at the orchard.
-There are the different varieties, of course, as well as apple cider and apple wine.
+There are different varieties, of course, as well as apple cider and apple wine.

 Montgomery Orchard grows twelve different varieties of apples.
 The favorites include: